 after a takeoff accident in December 1973.
 However the rebuild at Point Cook did not go ahead and the

-Hudson and replacement nose are both in storage with the RAAF Museum Photo by Ben Dannecker
+Hudson and replacement nose are now in storage with the RAAF Museum.
+Photo by Ben Dannecker

 |North American Mitchell

 B-25C Mitchell N5-161 of RAAF No.18 (Netherlands) Squadron: formerly US Army Air Corps 41-30816:

 nose gear collapsed during landing at Drysdale on 7 December 1943.
 The Dutch crew were not hurt but the aircraft was seriously damaged.
 RAAF No.4 Repair and Salvage Unit at Pell Field, south of Darwin, sent a team to assess the Mitchell.
 It was declared a write-off, struck-off RAAF charge on 14 January 1944 tafter being converted to components.
 The B-25 had been dismantled to allow engines, instruments and other useful parts to be removed and trucked out of Drysdale.
 The broken up hulk was left in low trees and scrub just off the runway.

 N5-125 had the name Mississippi Dream painted on the left side of the nose, no doubt referring to the crew's time at the Royal Netherlands Military Flying School at Jackson, Missisissippi before they were transferred to Australia.